Rote Ndao Regency: Geography

 The regency is surrounded by water, bordering the Savu Sea to the north, the Indian Ocean to the south and west, and the Pukuafu Strait to the east.
 It is composed of 107 islands, 8 of which are inhabited and 99 are uninhabited.
-The topography varies from flat make up 35% of its territory to hills around 25%, from 0 to 1,500 meters above sea level.
-Around 60% of its territory are 200 meters above sea level.
+The topography varies from flat make up 35% of its territory to hills around 25%, from 0 to 1,500 metres above sea level.
+Around 60% of its territory are 200 metres above sea level.

 Administration

 This Regency was originally composed of six districts (kecamatan), but it later underwent re-organisation into eight districts, and in 2012 into ten districts; an eleventh district (Loaholu) has subsequently been added from the western part of Rote Barat Laut District.
-Their areas (in km2) and their 2010 and 2020 Census populations are listed below, together with the official estimates as at mid 2021.
-The table also includes the locations of the district administrative centres, the number of villages in each district (in total, 112 rural desa and 7 urban kelurahan), and its postal codes.
+Their areas (in km2) and their 2010 and 2020 Census populations are listed below, together with the official estimates as at mid 2024.
+The table also includes the locations of the district administrative centres, the number of administrative villages in each district (in total, 112 rural desa and 7 urban kelurahan), and its postal codes.

-Notes: (a) the 2010 and 2020 Census populations of the new Loaholu District are included in the figures for Rote Barat Laut District, from which it was cut out.(b) Ndao Nuse District comprises the offshore Ndao Island (with an area of 8.63 km2), Nuse Island (5.66 km2) and Do'o Island.
+Notes: (a) including 36 offshore islands, the largest being Ndana, Landu and Nusa Manuk. (b) including 7 offshore islands. (c) including one kelurahan - Busalangga. (d) the 2010 and 2020 Census populations of the new Loaholu District are included in the figures for Rote Barat Laut District, from which it was cut out. (e) comprises 3 kelurahan (Metina, Mokdale and Namodale) and 15 desa. (f) including one kelurahan - Onatali. (g) including one kelurahan - Olafulihaa. (h) including 45 offshore islands. (i) including one kelurahan - Serubeba. (j) Ndao Nuse District comprises the offshore Ndao Island (with an area of 8.63 km2), Nuse Island (5.66 km2) and Do'o Island.